MichalLytek/type-graphql/docs/resolvers.md

 We also need to do two things.
 The first is to add the `@Query` decorator, which marks the class method as a GraphQL query.
 The second is to provide the return type.
-Since the method is async, the reflection metadata system shows the return type as `Promise`, so we have to add the decorator's parameter as `returns => [Recipe]` to declare it resolve to an array of `Recipe` object types.
+Since the method is async, the reflection metadata system shows the return type as a `Promise`, so we have to add the decorator's parameter as `returns => [Recipe]` to declare it resolves to an array of `Recipe` object types.

 ```typescript
 @Resolver()